 Okay, this has been bothering me for a while now.
 I've seen waaaay too many stories where Naruto gets banished for some stupid plot-point.
 There are several reasons this plot device ticks me off.

 1) Naruto is a Jinchūriki.
 He is literally considered to be a living, breathing weapon of mass destruction by the higher-ups in the Hidden Leaf.
 Why the hell would they disarm themselves?
 They wouldn't.
-Not just because doing so would considerably put themselves at a disadvantage with the other Hidden Villages, but because the Tailed-Beasts were distributed among the other villages by Hashirama to maintain the peace.
+Doing so would pretty much be an invitation for all of the other Hidden Villages to attack at the first available opportunity.

 See the problem?